Minnesota appeals court rejects Chauvin’s request for new trial in Floyd killing - The Boston Globe

 Floyd died May 25, 2020, after Chauvin pressed his knees into the Black man’s neck and back for more than nine minutes as officers sought to arrest him for allegedly passing a counterfeit $20 bill at a South Minneapolis market.
 Viral bystander video of the incident showed Floyd begging for breath and ultimately going limp as Chauvin and the other officers ignored his cries for help.

-Hennepin County District Court Judge Peter A. Cahill, who presided over Chauvin’s six-week state trial, sentenced Chauvin in June 2021 to 22 years in prison on the state charges.
+Hennepin County District Court Judge Peter A. Cahill, who presided over Chauvin’s six-week state trial, sentenced Chauvin in June 2021 to 22½ years in prison on the state charges.
 Months later, Chauvin pleaded guilty to violating Floyd’s federal civil rights.
-In that case, Chauvin was sentenced to 20 years in federal prison—which he is serving concurrently with his state sentence.
+In that case, Chauvin was sentenced to 20 years in federal prison — which he is serving concurrently with his state sentence.

 Advertisement